jeli-pro/whatsapp-gateway-saas/docs/repomix.md

         set.status = 204;
     }, {
-        // Allow any content type as we are reading the raw body
-        type: 'none',
-        body: t.Any(),
-    })
+        type: 'arrayBuffer', // Elysia will parse the body as ArrayBuffer })
   )
   .listen(3000);